What Is The Pupil Premium?

 How Is This Decided?

 Pupil Premium is allocated to schools based on the number of children who are currently identified as being eligible for free school meals, whose parents serve in the Armed Forces, and children who have been looked after in local authority care continuously for more than six months.
+It also includes children who are adopted from care.

 What Are Schools Required To Spend The Money On?